fastacademy/react-native-preload-images/README.md

 # react-native-preload-images
-Download and save images for offline available in react-native.
+Download and save images for offline use, in react-native.